 Chinese star anise (Illicium verum)

-Jaimie Sweetman is Head Gardener of the Edible Forest located on the Yarra Valley Estate in Dixons Creek.
-Tours of the Edible Forest, often led by Jaimie, take place on Fridays and Saturdays – read more and book your place on a future tour.
+[Jaimie Sweetman is part of the Edible Forest located on the Yarra Valley Estate in Dixons Creek.
+There are regular tours of the Edible Forest – read more and book your place on a future tour.]

 [Editor: Chinese star anise is a spice is used in Indian, Chinese and other Asian cuisines.
 It is also used in the French recipe of mulled wine and in the liqueur Galliano.
 It contains anethole, the same compound that gives the unrelated anise its flavour, and can be used as a less expensive substitute for anise in baking.
 Star anise oil is a highly fragrant oil used in some perfumery, soaps, toothpastes, mouthwashes and skin creams.]